openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

-# Install Intel® Distribution of OpenVINO™ Toolkit from PyPI Repository {#openvino_docs_install_guides_installing_openvino_pip_win}
+# Install Intel® Distribution of OpenVINO™ Toolkit from PyPI Repository {#openvino_docs_install_guides_installing_openvino_pip}

-You can install Intel® Distribution of OpenVINO™ Toolkit Runtime Package through the PyPI repository.
+You can install both OpenVINO™ Runtime and OpenVINO Development Tools through the PyPI repository.
+This page provides the main steps for installing OpenVINO Runtime.

+> **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
+See [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.
+## Installing OpenVINO Runtime

-## System Requirements
+### System requirements

-#### Below you will find all supported operating systems and required Python\* versions.
+Below you will find all supported operating systems and required Python\* versions.

 |Operating Systems (64 bit)                        | [Python\* Version](https://www.python.org/downloads/) (64 bit)                 |
 |--------------------------------------------------|--------------------------------------------------------------------------------|